-- 2. Reset Button is connected to the reset button.
+- 1. Power LED (2-Pin) is connected with the system power indicator to indicate whether the system is on/off.
+It will blink when the system enters suspend mode.
+There is a 3-Pin Power LED connector on board for some cases that with a 3-pin plug. - 2.
+Reset Button is connected to the reset button.
 Push this switch to reboot the system instead of turning the power button off and on. - 3.
 HDD LED is connected to the IDE device indicator.
 This LED will blink when the hard disk drives are activated. - 4.
 Dual Power LED it is in green light when the system in power on status.
-It is in yellow light when the system in suspend mode.

-- 5. Power Button is connected with power button.
+It is in yellow light when the system in suspend (ACPI S1/S3) mode. - 5.
+Power Button is connected with power button.
 Push this switch allows the system to be turned on and off rather than using the power supply button. - 6.
 Suspend Button is connected with suspend button.
 To enter the system into power saving mode, simply press this button when the system is in full-on mode.